ABC: Achieving Better Control of Multimodal Embeddings using VLMs: Background

-\textbf{Extracting Embeddings from LLMs.} Several architectural modifications have been proposed for adapting LLMs to produce dense embeddings~\cite{improvedtextembeddings,llm2vec,nvembed}.
-LLM2VEC~\cite{llm2vec} changed the attention mask to be bidirectional, which allows information to flow between all tokens, improving embedding quality.
-Several methods for extracting dense embedding from LLMs have been proposed, these include picking the last token~\cite{vlm2vec}, mean token pooling~\cite{llm2vec} or an additional attention layer~\cite{nvembed}.
-In the text-only domain, the Mistral-7b~\cite{mistral} backboned NV-Embed~\cite{nvembed} has achieved the top score on MTEB~\cite{mteb}, a popular text embedding benchmark.
+\textbf{Extracting Embeddings from LLMs.} Generative large language models are a source of pretrained bases training dense embeddings models.
+NV-Embed~\citep{nvembed} used contrastive training on an LLM backbone to achieve the best performance on the MMEB text embedding benchmark~\citep{mteb}.
+Several architectural modifications have been proposed for adapting LLMs to produce dense embeddings~\cite{improvedtextembeddings,llm2vec,nvembed}.
+LLM2VEC~\cite{llm2vec} changed the attention mask to be bidirectional to allow information flow between all tokens.
+Furthermore, several methods for extracting dense embedding from LLMs hiddens have been proposed.
+These include picking the last token~\citep{vlm2vec}, mean token pooling~\citep{llm2vec} or an additional attention layer~\citep{nvembed}.

-\textbf{Mined negatives and synthetic instructions.} Negative mining is a technique in contrastive training where \emph{somewhat relevant candidates} are included in each batch~\cite{nvret}.
-This improves the quality of embeddings by ensuring they can differentiate between subtly different candidates.
-This is often used for training text embedding models, and features prominently in NV-Embed's training~\cite{nvembed}.
-MegaPairs~\cite{megapairs} uses a VLM to create open-ended instructions to train multimodal retrievers.
-They use this data synthesis pipeline to train two versions of their MMRet model, one uses CLIP~\cite{clip} as its backbone and the other uses LLava-NeXT~\cite{llavanext}.